uo-lca/CalRecycleLCA/LCIAToolAPI/README.md

  * `<virtualDirectory path="/stylesheets" physicalPath="C:\path\to\GitHub\LCA_Data\ILCD-generic\stylesheets" />`
  * `<virtualDirectory path="/schemas" physicalPath="C:\path\to\GitHub\LCA_Data\ILCD-generic\schemas" />`

+Note: on a debugging machine, the file to be edited is `applicationhost.config` and it can be found in `$USER_HOME\Documents\IISExpress\config\`.
+Look for  (XPath) `//configuration/system.applicationHost/sites/site` that matches the project.

 ## Data Path Configuration

 The XML file server also requires access to the physical directory that